Skip to content

 Area: Video Generation

-Keywords: Text-to-Video, Object State Change, Evaluation Benchmark, Cooking Scenarios, Multimodal Evaluation
+Keywords: Text-to-video, Object State Change, Evaluation Benchmark, Cooking Scenes, Multimodal Evaluation

 TL;DR

-This paper proposes OSCBench — the first benchmark dedicated to evaluating object state change (OSC) capabilities in text-to-video (T2V) models.
-Built on cooking scenarios with 1,120 prompts covering conventional/novel/compositional scenarios, it reveals that even the strongest T2V model achieves only 0.786 OSC accuracy.
+The authors propose OSCBench—the first benchmark specifically designed to evaluate Object State Change (OSC) capabilities in text-to-video (T2V) models.
+Built on cooking scenarios with 1,120 prompts covering Regular, Novel, and Compositional scenarios, the benchmark reveals that even the strongest T2V models achieve an OSC accuracy of only 0.786.

 Background & Motivation